eddiefiggie/FlowPlanner/README.md

 * Transaction Edit, option #1 was not implemented.
 Was simply too easy to edit the CSV directly.
 I'll revisit this.

 * Note, all date formats are presently:  yyyy-MM-dd

+* Need to add UI to capture output drive for the cash flow plan.